weslumundo/Mahjong/readme.txt

 -game
 --test readout needs to be spaced properly
---buttons need hooked up to style system
---need to find a way to source canvas images
+RESOLVED buttons need hooked up to style system RESOLVED need to find a way to source canvas images RESOLVED The canvas scale prioritizer isn't choosing the correct scale
---The canvas scale prioritizer isn't choosing the correct scale --Single tile on canvas online, likely because of image loading problems
+    Rez: not properly converting from fu to hu RESOLVED Single tile on canvas online, likely because of image loading problems

 Stretch goal
 --dev page for board building